 They are too afraid to make the commitments that we need them to make.

 We cannot disengage from these conversations, even though they are so frustrating and tiring.
 We need people in power to do better.
 We need them to hold corporations, the wealthy and the powerful, accountable.

 We need to stay in the room, but we need to know when to step out and recharge.
 We have to do everything we can do as individuals to create the world we want to live in.
 Even if our individual choices are not what’s driving the climate crisis, I think we have to do better to show ourselves that it’s possible to do this all differently.

 I know I have to do more, but I also know that this is a marathon and I need to build in time for joy and celebration and building something with my people.

 We can all do more.
 We have to do more.
 More than we think we can.

 But more than anything, we have to work together.
 We have to support each other.
 We have to watch each other’s kids and feed each other and go to COP and walk until we feel like we might collapse and get frustrated and angry and then take a whole day where we do nothing but read in the sun so we can have the energy to do it again.

 The governments of the world are too afraid to do anything big, but we cannot afford to be.

 And keep walking.

 Ashley Fairbanks is the Creative Director of 100% Campaign.
-She is a member of Climate Generation’s Window into COP26 Delegation this November.
+She is a member of Climate Generation’s Window into COP26 Delegation.
 She is a passionate organizer for issues like stopping the Line 3 pipeline, Indigenous rights, and police abolition.
-Learn more about Ashley and subscribe to follow her experience at COP26.
+Learn more about Ashley.